 TrueBlocks builds and publishes an index that lets you explore the Ethereum blockchain from your local machine.

-- To prevent any user from using more than their fair share, the service needs to limit each user’s usage
+- To prevent selfish users from using more than their fair share, the website must limit your usage (permissionless?)

 TrueBlocks is open source.
 If you don’t like something, you’re free to modify the software, or fork it.